GRCDEV/fudge/README.md

 the details can be found in file `docker-compose.yml`

+*If you want to run the services in the background add -d.
+To exit you can press CTRL-C.*

 To connect Grafana with InfluxDB, log into Grafana using a web browser:
 * Address: http://127.0.0.1:3000/login